Contact Us 1-800-596-4880

 5. In the Explorer view, open the configuration XML file for your interface.

-6. Click the (Show Mule graphical mode) icon in the activity bar to open the canvas UI if it doesn’t open automatically.
+6. Click the (Show canvas UI) icon in the activity bar to open the canvas if it doesn’t open automatically.

 Notice that the new Mule project includes flows for each endpoint, a built-in XML-based router, and error handlers, which you then implement within a Mule application.